nastyushka26/nastyushka26/README.md

 # ✨ Hello, I'm Nastya

-**Aspiring Backend Developer** (Python)
-Looking for an internship or junior position on a product team.
+Aspiring backend developer focused on Python.
+Proficient in Django, FastAPI, and PostgreSQL.
+Currently, I'm deepening my knowledge of Docker and algorithms.
+I'm looking for an internship or a junior developer position on a product team where I can grow and solve real-world problems.

 > *I build clean, reliable backends and love solving real-world problems.*